Graded decomposition numbers of Ariki-Koike algebras for blocks of small weight: Introduction

 This formula is close in spirit to the formulae given by Richards~\cite[Theorem~4.4]{Richards} for decomposition numbers of weight 2 blocks of Hecke algebras of type $A$ and Fayers~\cite[Theorem~3.18]{Fayers:WeightTwo} for certain weight 2 blocks of Hecke algebras of type $B$.
 A faster way to compute the decomposition matrix for our blocks is given in Theorem~\ref{MainTheorem} where, for each Kleshchev multipartition $\blam$, we list the multipartitions $\bmu$ such that $D^\blam$ is a composition factor of $S^\bmu$.
 In fact, the proof of Theorem~\ref{MainTheorem2} follows from case-by-case analysis of Theorem~\ref{MainTheorem}.

-For each multipartition in a core block, there is a natural way of associating a weight graph on $r$ vertices.
-In weight two case above, the graph is a line on three vertices.
-A natural progression would be to consider core blocks for arbitrary values of $r$ in which the weight graphs of the corresponding multipartitions are trees; this is indeed a block invarient property.
-We classify the blocks containing multipartitions whose weight graphs are trees and look in more detail at such blocks when $r=4$.
+For each multipartition in a core block, there is a natural way of associating a `weight graph' on $r$ vertices.
+In the weight two case considered above, the graph is a line on three vertices.
+A natural progression would be to consider core blocks for arbitrary values of $r$ in which the weight graphs of the corresponding multipartitions are trees; we hope to return to this work in a future paper.